JohanBellander/luma/QUICKSTART.md

 **"Flow artifact not found"**
 - Run `luma flow` before `luma score`
 - Ensure you're using the correct run folder path
+- If artifacts are missing, you may have run commands in separate folders; chain commands into one run folder (see Chaining section).

 **"MUST pattern failures detected"**
 - Run `luma patterns --show <pattern>` to see requirements